 Wildflowers cope well with poor soil conditions but can struggle if sown where other plants or weeds are present.
-The best thing to do is clear the area totally and remove any debris that might prevent the flowers from germinating correctly.
-An additional piece of advice is to remove 5-10cm of topsoil as this is usually quite high in nutrients and unlike lawn grass, wildflowers prefer low nutrient soils.
+The best thing to do is clear the area and remove any debris that might prevent the flowers from germinating correctly.
+An additional piece of advice is to remove 5-10cm of topsoil as this is usually quite high in nutrients, and unlike lawn grass, wildflowers prefer low-nutrient soils.

-If you’d prefer something purely ornamental there are several different options to choose from.
-For a longer-term ornamental meadow, a perennial/annual mix such as Meadow Magic is ideal, whereas a mix comprised of annuals is great for those only looking for a showing over one season.
-Some mixtures also contain wild grasses whilst some are 100% wildflower so be sure to check which of these meet your requirements before making any decisions.
+If you’d prefer something purely ornamental, there are several options.
+A perennial/annual mix such as Meadow Magic is ideal for a longer-term ornamental meadow.
+A mix comprised of annuals is great for those only looking for a showing over one season.
+Some mixtures also contain wild grasses, whilst some are 100% wildflower, so check which of these meet your requirements before making any decisions.

 3. The size and type of area

-The area you plan to sow wildflowers in can also have an impact on the particular mix that’s right for you.
+The area you plan to sow wildflowers in can also impact the particular mix that’s right for you.
 For larger areas, a mix containing grass is ideal as it prevents weeds from cropping up between the plants.
-Alternatively, if you wish to sow in a flower bed a mix that contains no grass is more suitable.
-Much like lawn seed, different flowers are suited to different conditions, particularly soils and areas that suffer from shade.
+Alternatively, a mix that contains no grass is more suitable if you wish to sow in a flower bed.
+Like lawn seed, different flowers are suited to different conditions, particularly soils and areas that suffer from the shade.
 Luckily, we’ve got a Clay Soils, Sandy Soils and Shaded Area mix which contain flowers perfect for each environment.

-The 'best' time to sow wildflowers is in autumn, as this will produce the fastest display for you resulting in a showing in spring.
+The 'best' time to sow wildflowers is in autumn, as this will produce the fastest display for you, resulting in a showing in spring.
 Spring is also a great time to sow as there will be a showing in late summer of the first year, although you will miss out on the spring bloom.
-The main thing to note is that winter sowing isn’t recommended, as low temperatures can affect germination in mixes that contain grass seed.
+The main thing to note is that winter sowing isn’t recommended, as low temperatures can affect germination in grass seed mixes.